List of Marvel Comics characters: F: Freya

+Sharon Friedlander

+Sharon Friedlander is a character appearing in American comic books published by Marvel Comics.
+Sharon first appeared in New Mutants #19 (1984), and was created by Chris Claremont and Bill Sienkiewicz.
+Her last appearance was in Uncanny X-Men #298 (March 1993), where she was killed by Joanna Cargill.

+Sharon Friedlander is a nurse who was abducted by a creature called the Demon Bear alongside police officer Tom Corsi.
+The Demon Bear attempts to transform Sharon and Tom into his demonic slaves.
+After the New Mutants defeat the bear, Tom and Sharon are returned to their natural human form, with a couple of physical changes: the two of them acquired features similar to Native Americans (previously they were both White Americans), along with being enhanced to the level of being perfect human specimens.

+After her initial encounter with the New Mutants, Sharon joins the staff at Xavier's School for Gifted Youngsters, as a nurse and confidante.
+Sharon and Tom Corsi had a brief romantic interest in each other, which was later used against them by Empath, one of the Hellions.
+Empath used his power over human emotions to make their romantic feelings into obsessive ones.

+Sharon stays at Xavier's School for some time, until the New Mutants travel in Asgard; Sharon and Tom appear less frequently in the X-titles by then.
+Eventually, Sharon moves to Muir Island with Moira MacTaggert.

+Some time later, Sharon becomes a teacher at a school for the handicapped, called Our Mother of the Sacred Heart.
+The school is attacked by a new group of Acolytes, during which Sharon is killed by Joanna Cargill.

 Frog-Man

-Frog-Man is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Frog-Man is the name of two characters appearing in American comic books published by Marvel Comics.

 François LeBlanc

 François LeBlanc first appeared in Daredevil #10–11 (October and December 1965), and was created by Stan Lee and Wally Wood.

 LeBlanc, a man with Olympic-level leaping skills and a former military frogman, is among those recruited by the Organizer, secretly a candidate for the New York mayorship, to form the Ani-Men.
 Because of his abilities and background, LeBlanc was given a frog-resembling costume.
 The team goes on missions to undermine the current administration.
 Daredevil defeats them and they all go to prison.
 The Ani-Men later work for Count Nefaria, whose scientists submit the unwitting Ani-Men to processes that temporarily give them superhuman powers and animal-like forms.
 LeBlanc gains superhuman strength and stamina, along with frog-like legs.
 They invade the Cheyenne Mountain missile base and fight the X-Men.
 After they lose their powers the team is sent to kill Tony Stark, themselves dying by a bomb that Spymaster had planted to kill Stark.